Parrurox/Map-out/readme.md

 ## Support and Feedback or connect

-If you encounter any issues or have suggestions for improvement, please reach out to our support team at [support@mapout.com](shaikhparwez963@gmail.com).
+If you encounter any issues or have suggestions for improvement, please reach out to our support team at [X dm](https://twitter.com/roxonbluebirb).
 We value your feedback and are dedicated to making MapOut the best fitness companion for our users.

 Happy mapping and exploring with MapOut! 🗺️🏃‍♂️🚴‍♀️